owlCoder/task-management-system-software/infrastructure/microservices/auth-microservice/README.md

 # Auth Microservice

-**Important Note:** OTP codes are currently printed to the service terminal/console (for development) until the mailing microservice is implemented.
-This is a temporary measure for testing and will be replaced with proper email delivery.
+**Important Note:** Email and OTP delivery are now fully implemented.
+If the email service is offline, user authentication will bypass OTP and issue JWT tokens directly.
+OTP codes are sent via email when the service is online; otherwise, login proceeds without OTP for seamless fallback.

 A lightweight authentication microservice built with Node.js, TypeScript, and Express, following SOLID principles for maintainability.
-It handles user authentication, OTP-based login flows, and registration, with fallback mechanisms for external service dependencies.
+It handles user authentication, OTP-based login flows (with email delivery), and registration, with robust fallback mechanisms for external service dependencies.

 ## Features
 - **User Registration**: Creates new users with role validation and password hashing.
 - **Login with OTP**: Verifies credentials, generates OTP codes, and manages sessions.
-Falls back to direct JWT issuance if the email service is unavailable.
+OTP codes are sent via email.
+If the email service is unavailable, login falls back to direct JWT issuance (no OTP required).
-- **OTP Verification**: Validates OTP codes against stored sessions and issues JWT tokens.
+- **OTP Verification**: Validates OTP codes received via email against stored sessions and issues JWT tokens.
 - **Health Monitoring**: Periodically checks the email service status and logs connectivity.
+Login flow adapts automatically based on email service availability.
 - **Security**: Uses bcrypt for password hashing, JWT for tokens, and in-memory session management with expiration.

 ## Architecture